keboola/keboola-as-code/docs/cli/overview.md

 Most CLI commands offer an interactive dialog to fill in the needed information.
 E.g. `local create` command asks what to create by calling [`d.Dialogs().AskWhatCreateLocal()`](https://github.com/keboola/keboola-as-code/blob/6157a3d111c04adc58e87485e065b386046fffaa/internal/pkg/service/cli/cmd/local/create.go#L28-L28).
+The user inputs can be filled in a non-interactive mode using command flags.

 The dialogs are defined in the [`internal/pkg/service/cli/dialog`](../../internal/pkg/service/cli/dialog) package.